dotrdp/keyboard_emul/README.md

   ]
 ```

-- if ﻿you want change toggle button positoin, edit "vToggle"-"rectangle". default positoin X(96) is suit for my android, you should change this for your device.
+- if you want change toggle button positoin, edit "vToggle"-"rectangle". default positoin X(96) is suit for my android, you should change this for your device.
 X(36) is good for windows.
 ```json
    "vToggle": {
     "key": "None",